Junior Eurovision Song Contest: Slogans

 Each contest since 2005 has had a slogan, chosen by the host broadcaster.
-Based on the slogan, the theme and the visual design are developed.
+Based on the slogan, a theme and visual design are developed.

 Participation

 All active member broadcasters of the EBU are permitted to take part in the contest, though the contest has been broadcast in several non-participating countries.
+Associate member broadcasters of the EBU may be eligible to compete, dependent on approval by the contest's steering group.